-A new analysis examining rates of medical misdiagnoses in the US has returned startling results—suggesting nearly 1 in 10 patients in the US with a major vascular event
+A new analysis examining rates of medical misdiagnoses in the US has returned startling results—suggesting nearly 1 in 10 patients in the US with a major vascular event, infection, or cancer will be misdiagnosed.

 Using data from 28 different studies, results of the Johns Hopkins University-led study analyzed condition-specific diagnostic error rates across 15 conditions and found 9.6% of patients with these conditions were misdiagnosed.